Quokka-based understanding of outflows (QED) -- IV. Limitations of H$\alpha$ as an outflow diagnostic: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a helpful review of this work.
 AV and MRK acknowledge support from the Australian Research Council through awards FL220100020 and DP230101055.
 The simulations suite QED and the mock data discussed in this paper were generated with the assistance of resources from the National Computational Infrastructure (NCI Australia), an NCRIS enabled capability supported by the Australian Government, and from the Pawsey Supercomputing Research Centre's Setonix Supercomputer (\url{https://doi.org/10.48569/18sb-8s43}, with funding from the Australian Government and the Government of Western Australia.
 AV would like to thank H.~R.~M.~Zovaro for valuable insights and discussions.